groboclown/java-retval/CONTRIBUTING.md

 * Fill in the remaining placeholder functions.
 * Add in JavaDoc everywhere.
 This is partially done.
 * Get up to 100% code coverage in tests.
-* Add in Closeable support for the `ret` values.
-This will require careful use of the `CloseableCollection`.
 * API must be closer examined to ensure proper use cases for each top-level class and method.
+* Move the development guide to the github.io page off of the readme file frontmatter.

 #### Code Style Guide